bojone/T-GANs/README.md

 # T-GANs

-Training Generative Adversarial Networks Via Turing Test
+code for <a href="https://arxiv.org/abs/1810.10948">Training Generative Adversarial Networks Via Turing Test</a>

 <font color="red"><strong>before using the code, you must change the source code of keras !!</strong></font>